The Ultimate Guide to the Westfjords of Iceland

 Due to its remoteness and relative lack of tourist traffic, there is less awareness of what sites the Westfjords hold.
 Many people are aware of the mighty Gullfoss waterfall in Iceland's southwest but have never heard of the magnificent waterfall Dynjandi in the Westfjords.
 The black-sand-beach Reynisfjara in South Iceland is famous, but its pink-sand relative Raudasandur on the Westfjords is virtually unknown.

-Whether you want to witness the impressive natural landmarks and wildlife or partake in adrenaline-packed activities, you can be sure to find what you're looking for in the number of great Westfjords tours available.
+Whether you want to witness the impressive natural landmarks and wildlife or partake in activities that will get your adrenaline pumping, you can be sure to find what you're looking for in the number of great Westfjords tours available.

 The Best Time to Visit the Westfjords